kos-v-kos/Battleship/README.md

 # Battleship Game

-A Python implementation of the classic Battleship board game, playable in the command line.
+A Python implementation of the classic Battleship board game, now with an object-oriented design, playable in the command line.

 ## Problem Description

 Battleship is a strategy type guessing game for two players.
 In this single-player version, you play against the computer, which randomly places ships on a hidden 10x10 grid.
-Your goal is to find and sink all the opponent's ships before running out of turns.
+Your goal is to find and sink all the opponent's ships in as few turns as possible.

 ## Features

-- 10x10 game board
+- 🚢 10x10 game board with a clean command-line interface
-- Ships of varying sizes: 1x4, 2x3, 3x2, and 4x1
+- ⚓ Ships of varying sizes:
+  - 1x 4-cell ship
+  - 2x 3-cell ships
+  - 3x 2-cell ships
+  - 4x 1-cell ships
-- Clear visual feedback for hits, misses, and sunken ships
+- 🎯 Clear visual feedback for hits (`X`), misses (`O`), and sunken ships
-- Game statistics (turns taken, hits, ships sunk)
+- 📊 Game statistics (turns taken, hits, ships sunk)
-- Ships are placed with at least one cell of space between them
+- 🛡️ Ships are placed with at least one cell of space between them
+- 🔍 Debug mode to show ship positions (for testing)

 ## Setup Instructions